A Short Story – Who is SHE?

 Alas, she died in childbirth; the same way my previous incarnation took me when I was Vijay’s wife.
-I know that due to a past life regression he pushed me to have to prove who he said he was.
-Sounds nuts, doesn’t it?
+I know that due to a past life regression he pushed me to have, to prove who he said he was.
+Sounds absolutely bonkers, doesn’t it?

-From Smita Patil films to reading screenplay books to the realisation: how could I write an Indian themed movie without knowing India?
-The obvious was to travel back to that same familiar place to both of us, plus I had my father’s locked up bungalow, located on the outskirts of Candolim, North Goa.
+From Smita Patil films, to reading screenplay books, to the realisation: how can I write an Indian themed movie without knowing India?
+The obvious was to travel back to that same familiar place to both of us, plus I could stay at my father’s locked up bungalow, located on the outskirts of Candolim, North Goa.